Bunq

 A dedicated feature that automatically identifies recurring subscriptions, allows users to monitor them in one place, and provides an easy way to cancel unwanted services directly from the banking app would be a highly valued utility.

-To succeed in the American marketplace, Bunq needs to:
+To succeed in the US market, Bunq needs to:

 Focus on Sub-Accounts